scriptcs-contrib/scriptcs-rebus/README.md

     > My first scripted message!

 ### Using RabbitMQ
 By default ScriptCs.Rebus uses MSMQ as transport layer, but it is possible to use RabbitMQ instead.
+Using RabbitMQ requires a separate dependency:

+    scriptcs -install ScriptCs.Rebus.RabbitMQ

-This is done by configuring the bus like this:
+Then configure the bus like this:

     Require<RebusScriptBus>()
 		.ConfigureRabbitBus("MyMessageQueue")